May 10 - 12 and 17 - 19, 2023 | 1:00 – 5:00pm ET

 Make an Immediate Impact on your Career and Organization

-This program is specifically designed to deliver professionals from around the world with a better understanding of current regulatory trends along with the opportunity to refine the core investigative tools essential for making, assessing, and responding to regulatory decisions, helping you to enhance the capabilities needed within your own professional setting to minimize risks, maximize benefits, and develop effective solutions in a complex regulatory environment.
+This program is specifically designed to offer the opportunity to refine the core investigative tools essential to minimize risks, maximize benefits, and respond to regulatory decisions, helping you to enhance the capabilities needed to develop effective solutions within your own professional setting.

 Gain an Interdisciplinary Perspective

-Attend sessions that explore the leading issues in regulatory policy and a range of interdiscipnary analytical and evaluative tools, such as behavioral economics and nudges, benefit-cost and statistical analysis, artificial intelligence/machine learning, goal-setting, the design of regulatory instruments, compliance issues, and regulatory excellence.
+Explore the leading issues in regulatory policy through interdisciplinary tools, such as behavioral economics and nudges, benefit-cost and statistical analysis, artificial intelligence, goal setting, compliance issues, agile regulation, and the design of regulatory instruments.

 Learn from the Foremost Authorities on Regulatory Policy

-Drawing on the expertise and scholarship of the Penn Program on Regulation, participants are provided specialized instruction by world-class scholars and regulatory experts, including Shelley Metzenbaum, formerly responsible for the Obama Administration’s approach to improving the performance of federal programs, and Cary Coglianese, Director of the Penn Program on Regulation and Penn Law faculty member specializing in the study of regulatory processes.
+Drawing on the expertise and scholarship of the Penn Program on Regulation, participants are provided specialized instruction by world-class scholars and regulatory experts.

 Grow Your Professional Network Across Regulatory Domains

-“I appreciated the richness of the learning experience afforded by this course.
-I have taken many substantive lessons away from the course, and it has allowed me to reframe and reassess my own view and approach to regulation, as both a regulator and as a private citizen, and to energize and refresh that approach going forward.
+“I have taken many substantive lessons away from this course, and it has allowed me to reframe and reassess my own view and approach to regulation, as both a regulator and as a private citizen, and to energize and refresh that approach going forward.
 Well done!”

 Edward B. Shils Professor of Law and Professor of Political Science, University of Pennsylvania Carey Law School; Director, Penn Program on Regulation